William Jennings Bryan Dorn Veterans Affairs Medical Center

 William Jennings Bryan Dorn Veterans Affairs Medical Center - Columbia, SC

-William Jennings Bryan Dorn Veterans Affairs Medical Center is a dual diagnosis treatment facility located at 6439 Garners Ferry Road in the 29209 zip code in Columbia, SC.
+William Jennings Bryan Dorn Veterans Affairs Medical Center is a mental health and addiction treatment center located at 6439 Garners Ferry Road in the 29209 zip code in Columbia, SC.
 It is operated by the U. S. Department of Veterans Affairs.
-William Jennings Bryan Dorn Veterans Affairs Medical Center provides buprenorphine for pain management, buprenorphine detoxification and relapse prevention from naltrexone.
-Some of the treatment approaches used by William Jennings Bryan Dorn Veterans Affairs Medical Center include substance use counseling approach, community reinforcement and matrix model.
+William Jennings Bryan Dorn Veterans Affairs Medical Center provides relapse prevention from naltrexone, buprenorphine detox and buprenorphine for pain management.
+Some of the treatment approaches used by William Jennings Bryan Dorn Veterans Affairs Medical Center include anger management, motivational incentives and relapse prevention.
 William Jennings Bryan Dorn Veterans Affairs Medical Center also specializes in detox services and offers residential benzodiazepines detoxification, inpatient alcohol detoxification and inpatient opioid detox.
-William Jennings Bryan Dorn Veterans Affairs Medical Center provides intensive outpatient treatment services, outpatient detox services and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides inpatient detox, residential treatment for substance use and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+William Jennings Bryan Dorn Veterans Affairs Medical Center provides outpatient detox services, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides inpatient detox services, inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.

 Address: 6439 Garners Ferry Road, Columbia, SC 29209